cerner/terra-toolkit/docs/Wdio_Utility.md

 ```

-If more control is needed over the assertions, the TerraService also provides the custom assertions `accessible` and `matchReference`:
+If more control is needed over the assertions, the TerraService also provides the custom chai assertions `accessible` and `matchReference`:

 - `accessible()` validates the `axe()` accessibility assertions on the specified viewports are successful.
-- `matchReference()` validates the `checkElement` visual regression assertions on the specified viewports are successful.
+- `matchReference()` validates the `checkElement` visual regression assertions on the specified viewports are either within the mis-match tolerance or are an exact match.
+This method accepts a string argument of `withinTolerance` or `exactly` to specify the matchType.
+By default the matchType is `withinTolerance`.

 ```js
 // These globals are provide via the Terra Service